alexholmes/hdfs-file-slurper/README.md

 roll your own code, or use something like Flume which may be overkill if that's your sole usage.
 This is a light-weight utility which simply copies all the files in a source directory into a destination directory.
 The source or destination directories can be local, HDFS, or any other Hadoop FileSystem.
-It can be easily run from cron.

 ## Features

 * After a successful file copy you can either remove the source file, or have it moved into another directory.
 * Destination files can be compressed as part of the write codec with any compression codec which extends `org.apache.hadoop.io.compress.CompressionCodec`.
-* A dry-run mode which will simply echo the copy operations, but not execute them.
-* Cron/scheduler support by use of a PID file to prevent from multiple concurrent execution.
 * Capability to write "done" file after completion of copy
 * Verify destination file post-copy with CRC32 checksum comparison with source
 * Ignores hidden files (filenames that start with ".")
-* It is extensible in that you can tell it to call a script for every local file to determine the location of the destination file.
+* Customizable destination via a script which can be called for every source file.
 Or alternatively let the utility know a single destination directory and all files are copied into that location.
+* A daemon mode which will `nohup` the process and keep polling for files in the source directory
+* Multi-threaded data transfer

 ## Important Considerations

-When using this utility, as well as in general when dealing with the automated ingress of files, it's probably worth bearing the following items in mind.
+When using this utility, as well as in general when dealing with the automated transfer of files, it's probably worth bearing the following items in mind.

 * Files must be moved into the source directory, which is an atomic operation in Linux and HDFS.
 If files are copied or